yaminiduraisingam-env/terraform-s3-remote-backend/README.md

 }
 ```

 Any environment that includes the root config with `include "root" { path = find_in_parent_folders() }` automatically gets a generated `backend.tf` with the correct values.
-The `key` is set dynamically using the environment's path relative to the root — so each environment gets a unique state file location without any manual configuration.
+The `key` is set dynamically using the environment's folder path — so each environment gets a unique state file location without any manual configuration.

-The bootstrap environment is the **one exception** — it intentionally does not inherit the root config because it is responsible for creating the bucket. env0 manages its state internally.
+The bootstrap environment is the **one exception** — it uses its own dedicated S3 bucket created in Phase 1, because the main state bucket doesn't exist yet when bootstrap runs.

 ---